sbalakrishnan2014/sl04_MavenBuild/README.md

 HelloWorld Servlet example with corresponding Dockerfile
 ##Addes line for web-hook
-##Attempt again - Hope this works!
+##Attempt again - Hope this works!!!

 Use Maven Build first to create war file in Target folder.